 - Contacting you with Company publications and newsletters

-- Contacting you with information about professional and commercial benefits and services that provide you, as an Era client, with exclusive benefit
+- Contacting you with information about professional and commercial benefits and services that provide you, as an Era Books client, with the exclusive benefit

 - Contacting you with information about opportunities to support the Company's vision to positively influence the literacy of children

-Era Publications may, at its discretion, disclose information important to the advancement of the Company to the following categories of disclosees:
+Era Books may, at its discretion, disclose information important to the advancement of the Company to the following categories of discloses:

 - Company staff and contractors whose services are necessary for the conduct of business and serving clients

-- State or Federal Government agencies (only as required by subpoena, search warrant, or other legal process)
+- State or Federal Government agencies (only as required by subpoena, search warrant, or other legal processes)

-Era Publications will take reasonable steps to ensure that the personal information it collects, uses or discloses is accurate, complete and up-to-date.
+Era Books will take reasonable steps to ensure that the personal information it collects, uses or discloses is accurate, complete and up-to-date.

 When information becomes redundant or is no longer required (subsequent to State or Commonwealth statutory requirements), the Company will take reasonable steps to ensure that personal information is permanently de-identified.